neuralmagic/deepsparse/docs/source/index.rst

 It is focused on model deployment and scaling machine learning pipelines, fitting seamlessly into your existing deployments as an inference backend.

-`This GitHub repository <https://github.com/neuralmagic/deepsparse />`_ includes package APIs along with examples to quickly get started learning about and actually running sparse models.
+`This repository <https://github.com/neuralmagic/deepsparse />`_ includes package APIs along with examples to quickly get started learning about and actually running sparse models.

 Compatibility
 =============

-The DeepSparse Engine ingests models in the `ONNX <https://onnx.ai/ />`_ format, allowing for compatibility with `PyTorch <https://pytorch.org/docs/stable/onnx.html />`_, `TensorFlow <https://github.com/onnx/tensorflow-onnx />`_, `Keras <https://github.com/onnx/keras-onnx />`_,
+The DeepSparse Engine ingests models in the `ONNX <https://onnx.ai />`_ format, allowing for compatibility with `PyTorch <https://pytorch.org/docs/stable/onnx.html />`_, `TensorFlow <https://github.com/onnx/tensorflow-onnx />`_, `Keras <https://github.com/onnx/keras-onnx />`_,
 and `many other frameworks <https://github.com/onnx/onnxmltools />`_ that support it.